Sikh state

 A Sikh state is a political entity that is ruled by Sikhs.
 There were various Sikh states, empires, and dynasties, beginning with the first Sikh state established by Banda Singh Bahadur to the Sikh-ruled princely states of British India.
 Sikhism turned toward militancy by the end of the 17th century and by the 18th century, the Sikhs had established themselves as a dominant player in regional affairs, becoming the political elite of the Punjab.
 This transformation has been described as being one of rebels turning into rulers.
+It is believed that Guru Gobind Singh bestowed the Sikhs with the mandate to rule the Punjab.
 During British-rule, the idea of Sikhs being a unique nation developed further and was aided by the colonial administrative policies.
 However, territoriality has not played a major part in the self-identity of the Sikhs.